mongodb/mongodb-atlas-cli/README.md

 ## Usage

-Run `mongocli help` for a list of available commands or check our [online documentation](https://docs.mongodb.com/mongocli/master/) for more details
+Run `mongocli help` for a list of available commands or check our [online documentation](https://docs.mongodb.com/mongocli/master/) for more details.

 ### Getting Started